-A 10% strengthening of Euro against Sterling, based on outstanding financial assets and liabilities at 31 May 2019 would have decreased the reported loss by €1,795 (2018: increased the reported loss by €1,563) as a consequence of the retranslation of foreign currency denominated financial assets and liabilities at those dates.
+A 10% strengthening of Euro against Sterling, based on outstanding financial assets and liabilities at 31 May 2020 would have decreased the reported loss by €44,952 (2019: decreased the reported loss by €12,795) as a consequence of the retranslation of foreign currency denominated financial assets and liabilities at those dates.
 A weakening of 10% of the Euro against Sterling would have had an equal and opposite effect.
 It is assumed that all other variables, especially interest rates, remain constant in the analysis.

-to and forming part of the consolidated and company financial statements for the financial year ended 31 May 2019 (continued)
+to and forming part of the consolidated and company financial statements for the financial year ended 31 May 2020 (continued)